Haldan Martinson

 About

-Haldan Martinson made his solo debut with the Los Angeles Philharmonic in 1990 and made his national television debut in 1988 performing on Johnny Carson's Tonight Show.
-Mr. Martinson has soloed with many other orchestras, including the Waterloo-Cedar Falls Symphony Orchestra, the Metamorphosen Chamber Orchestra and the Yale Symphony Orchestra.
-Mr. Martinson is the recipient of numerous prizes, scholarships, and awards including the Spotlight Award of the Los Angeles Music Center.
-He has participated in the chamber music festivals of Ravinia, Taos, Santa Fe, and La Jolla.
+Haldan Martinson made his solo debut with the Los Angeles Philharmonic in 1990; he previouslymade his national television debut in 1988 performing on Johnny Carson's Tonight Show.
+Martinson has soloed with many other orchestras, including the Waterloo-Cedar Falls Symphony Orchestra, Metamorphosen Chamber Orchestra and Yale Symphony Orchestra.
+He has received numerous prizes, scholarships, and awards including the Spotlight Award of the Los Angeles Music Center.
+Martinson has participated in the chamber music festivals of Ravinia, Taos, Santa Fe, and La Jolla.
 From 1996 to 1998 he was a member of the Metamorphosen Chamber Ensemble.

-Mr. Martinson graduated with a B.A. in Music from Yale College (1994), where he was awarded the Louis Sudler Prize, one of the most prestigious awards granted by the university.
-He was concertmaster of the Yale Symphony Orchestra from 1991 to 1994.
-Mr. Martinson received a Master of Music degree from New England Conservatory (1997).
+Martinson graduated with a B.A. in Music from Yale College in 1994, where he was concertmaster of the Yale Symphony Orchestra from 1991-94, and where he was awarded the Louis Sudler Prize, one of the most prestigious awards granted by the university.
+He received a Master of Music from New England Conservatory in 1997.
 His former teachers have included Robert Lipsett, Endré Granat, David Nadien, Aaron Rosand, and James Buswell.

-Mr. Martinson is also a prize-winning composer whose works for string ensemble have been featured frequently in concert.
-One of Mr. Martinson's works, Dance of the Trolls for string orchestra, was commissioned by the Crossroads Chamber Orchestra in 1988 and has been performed throughout Southern California.
+Martinson is also a prize-winning composer whose works for string ensemble have been featured frequently in-concert.
+One of Martinson's works, Dance of the Trolls for string orchestra, was commissioned by the Crossroads Chamber Orchestra in 1988 and has been performed throughout Southern California.